 Potassium chloride is a salt containing a bond between a metal and a halogen.
 It is denoted by the chemical formula KCl and is made up of potassium cations and chloride anions in a 1:1 ratio.
-It is characterized by a colorless, crystalline appearance and an odorless smell.
+It is characterized by a colourless, crystalline appearance and an odourless smell.

 In its solid form, potassium chloride can be easily dissolved in water and the resulting KCl solution is said to have a salty taste.
 An illustration describing the structure of a KCl molecule is provided below.

 The type of chemical bond that holds together the potassium and chlorine atoms in a potassium chloride molecule is an ionic bond.
 The electronegative chlorine atom accepts the 4s electron belonging to the potassium atom and an ionic attraction arises between the resulting K+ and the Cl– ions.